-4. Investigation Report and FindingDetermination or Preliminary Determination Following conclusion of the investigation, the Title IX investigator will prepare a written report.
-The written investigation report will include a statement of the allegations and issues, the positions-statements of the parties and witnesses, and a summary of the evidence the investigator considered.
-The investigation report will include findings of fact and a preliminary determination (in a DOE Grievance Process) and a determination (in a Formal Investigation) regarding whether, applying the preponderance of the evidence standard, there is sufficient evidence to conclude that respondent violated the SVSH Policy.
+4. Investigation Report and Determination or Preliminary Determination

+Following conclusion of the investigation, the Title IX investigator will prepare a written report.
+The written investigation report will include a statement of the allegations and issues, statements of the parties and witnesses, and a summary of the evidence the investigator considered.
+The investigation report will include findings of fact and a determination (in a Formal Investigation or DOE Grievance Process for No-Title IX Hearing DOE-Covered Conduct) and a preliminary determination (in any other DOE Grievance Process) regarding whether, applying the preponderance of the evidence standard, there is sufficient evidence to conclude that respondent violated the SVSH Policy.

 If the complainant or respondent offered witnesses or other evidence that was not relied upon by the investigator, the investigation report will explain why it was not relied upon.
-The investigation report will also indicate when and how the parties were given an opportunity to review the evidence (see Section 2.c above).
+The investigation report will also indicate when and how the parties were given an opportunity to review and respond to the evidence (see Section 2.c above).